-- (g) In accordance with Code of Alabama 45-2-260, the following construction setbacks shall apply to any State or County road or highway: - Principal arterials require a 125-foot setback from the centerline of the right-ofway; - 2.
-Minor arterials require a 100-foot setback from the centerline of the right-of-way: - 3.
+- (g) In accordance with Code of Alabama 45-2-260 Act No. 94-572 of the Legislature of Alabama enacted April 21, 1994, the following construction setbacks shall apply to any State or County road or highway: - 1.
+Principal arterials require a 125-foot setback from the centerline of the right-of-way; - 2.
+Minor arterials require a 100-foot setback from the centerline of the right-of-way; - 3.
 Major collectors require a 75-foot setback from the centerline of the right-of-way; - 4.
-Minor collectors require a 50-foot setback from the centerline of the right-of-way: - 5.
-All other paved roads require a 40-foot setback from the centerline of the right-of-way: - 6.
+Minor collectors require a 50-foot setback from the centerline of the right-of-way; - 5.
+All other paved roads require a 40-foot setback from the centerline of the right-ofway; - 6.
 Unpaved roads require a 30-foot setback from the margin of the right-of-way.

 No permanent structure shall be erected or constructed within the designated construction setback.
+The following is a non-exhaustive list of items that are either exempt or not considered permanent structures under the Highway Construction Setback law.